TageMohammadat/TageMohammadat.github.io/index.md

 **Jan.
 2010 – Jan.
 2012**	&middot; **Resistive Open Faults Analysis in Low-power Digital Integrated Circuits**

-I researched in the impact of specific class of manufacturing faults called resistive opens in interconnects and vias of electronic integrated circuits that uses Dynamic Voltage and Frequency Scaling.
+I researched the impact of specific class of manufacturing faults called resistive opens in interconnects and vias of electronic integrated circuits that uses Dynamic Voltage and Frequency Scaling.
 I developed a model for the fault behaviour and analysed its impact on testing.

 **May.
 2013 – Jan.
 2014**	&middot; **Design Specification for single phase energy meter for national utility company**